Seriainme/Seriainme.github.io/source/_posts/tambourine.md

 {% mark "I dunno y.Perhaps it is not sadness or pressure that I feel.
 I could not tell or help it:( .Sry for seeing me like this.It is so embarrassing." color:green %}

-> <font color="pink">"I dunno y.Perhaps it is not sadness or pressure that I feel.
+> <font color="pink" style="font-size: 26px;">"I dunno y.Perhaps it is not sadness or pressure that I feel.
 I could not tell or help it:( .Sry for seeing me like this.It is so embarrassing."<br></font>

 I remembered the tears dripping down her apple-like cheeks like unexpected raindrop.
 She did not seem sad tho.

-> "Don't worry.I feel u there.I wish I can make u feel better.
+> <font color="springgreen" style="font-size: 26px;">"Don't worry.I feel u there.I wish I can make u feel better.</font>

 Then I offered her some advice that I had applied to.